luxluth/oz.nvim/README.md

 ## Dependencies

-The plugin depends on the `socat` command to the ozengine.
+The plugin depends on the `socat` command to send code to the ozengine.
 The plugin is only tested on linux for the moment.

 ## TODOs